Banff National Park: Strategies

 Wildlife crossings have been successful in Banff National Park at reducing the number of animals killed on the roads.
 There is also 82 km of fencing at the edge of the highway in the park to prevent animals from getting onto the roads.
 Since it was put up, this has reduced collisions between wildlife and vehicles by over 80 per cent.

 Train tracks still pose challenges to conservationists.
 Many bears have been killed by trains, often because they are attracted to grain spills along the tracks.
-Transportation corridors provide openings for plants which are also utilised by bears.
+Transportation corridors provide openings for plants which are also utilized by bears.
 A partnership between Parks Canada and Canadian Pacific Railway allowed the creation of the first Railway-Bear Conflict Mitigation Symposium in 2010.
 Initiatives included building wooden pegboards to fence off the sides of tracks and chemically treating grains to deter the bears.
 After a complete review of the research projects, the development of some of them has been authorized, including grain alteration and the use of cameras to study the behavioural response of bears to trains.

 In 2011, Parks Canada began to study the effectiveness of electro-mats, large mats that give a small electric shock to animals that step on them, as a potential deterrent around train tracks.
-A trial installment of the mats was placed in Banff to test their effectiveness in deterring animals like bears from gaining access to the fenced train tracks inside the park.
+A trial instalment of the mats was placed in Banff to test their effectiveness in deterring animals like bears from gaining access to the fenced train tracks inside the park.

 General prohibitions implemented to ensure wildlife respect include the prohibition of feeding, touching, or holding animals in captivity, and the disturbance or destruction of bird nests.